 Feel free to make the casserole ahead of time: If you would like to prep the casserole ahead of time (very helpful for Thanksgiving), just follow the recipe instructions through the end of Step 5.
 Then instead of placing the baking dish in the oven, cover it tightly with foil or plastic wrap and refrigerate for up to 48 hours.
 Once you are ready to bake the casserole, uncover and bake as directed.

-There all sorts of ways that you can customize this fresh green bean casserole recipe.
-For example, feel free to:
+There are many different ways that you can customize this fresh green bean casserole recipe to your liking.
+For example, feel free to…

 Make it vegan.
 To make vegan green bean casserole, use olive oil or vegan butter (in place of butter) and plain plant-based milk (instead of cow’s milk).
 Then you can either omit the Parmesan altogether, sub vegan cheese in its place, or sprinkle in some nutritional yeast to taste.

 Add bacon.
 I mean, I’m never going to turn down a green bean casserole with bacon. ;) Feel free to dice and fry up some bacon to add to this casserole if you would like.
 And for extra flavor, use the leftover bacon grease to sauté the onions and mushrooms.

 Add in extra cheese.
-For extra flavor, feel free to stir some cheese (such as smoked gouda, cheddar, feta, blue or goat cheese) into the green bean filling.
+To make extra cheesy green bean casserole, feel free to stir some cheese (such as smoked gouda, cheddar, feta, blue or goat cheese) into the green bean filling.

 Add Cajun seasoning.
 I also really love adding in a few teaspoons of Cajun seasoning (or Old Bay seasoning) to the Alfredo sauce too.
 It adds a nice extra kick, and pairs well with all of the other flavors in this casserole.